jackburridge/jwb/blog/2025/magic_of_the_callable_abstraction.rst

 If I want something to brew coffee, I can write a class :py:class:`CoffeeMachine` with a method :py:meth:`brew_coffee`.
 Can then put my coffee machine in a cafe, brew a coffee.
 If I want to swap out my coffee machine because the old one leaves weird residue, I can do this.
-This is basically dependency injection.
+This is essentially an example of dependency injection.

-This method though is very OOP.
+This method though is very `OOP`.

 If you wanted to add more steps to making a coffee, say frothing the milk, then adding cinnamon on top, you would have to add this to your method of brewing.